spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/artifactory/index.md

 * A Maven account configured in Spinnaker (see the [documentation for the `hal config artifact maven` Halyard commands](https://www.spinnaker.io/reference/halyard/commands/#hal-config-artifact-maven))

-At this point, we will configure Pub/Sub, and a GCS artifact account.
-The intent is that the Pub/Sub messages will be received by Spinnaker whenever a file is uploaded or changed, and the artifact account will allow you to download these where necessary.

 # Adding an Artifactory Trigger

 1. Create a pipeline.